Skip to main content

 What are TEAM Tracks?

-This track is designed to help hospitals ease into the new model, offering them time to adjust to the value-based care approach without bearing the financial burden of risk in the first year (or up to three years for safety net hospitals).
-Hospitals in Track 1 will not face penalties for higher-than-expected costs or poor patient outcomes.
-Although there's no downside risk, hospitals can still earn financial rewards for meeting certain cost and quality performance goals.
+Track 1: No Downside Risk with Medium Reward — Designed to help hospitals ease into the new model, offering them time to adjust without bearing financial risk in the first year (or up to three years for safety net hospitals).

-Track 2 is available for specific hospital types starting in years 2 through 5 of the TEAM model.
-In Track 2, hospitals assume some risk for the cost and quality of care but at a lower level than Track 3.
-Likewise, the potential financial rewards are also reduced.
+Track 2: Lower Risk and Reward (Years 2-5) — Available for specific hospital types starting in years 2 through 5.
+Hospitals assume some risk at a lower level than Track 3, with reduced potential financial rewards.

 What Should Mandated Hospitals Do to Prepare for TEAM?